trinitronx/python-color-match/README.md

 print(f"Delta E: {delta_e:.2f}")
 ```

-Currently, this is a convenience wrapper around the `colormath2` library, which
+Currently, this is a convenience wrapper around the `basic_colormath` library,
-provides many more color math functions.
+which provides many more color math functions.

 ## Development